Everything-Explained/web-client/src/views/changelog/a36-Unreleased.md

 # under the hood

 > - **The Greatest Overhaul** - This project began as my first foray into [MVC].
 I was going to be a part of something new and quite possibly unique, called [Aurelia].
-Well, the rose-colored glasses came off and then all I saw was a hot mess.
+When the rose-colored glasses came off, all I saw was a hot mess.
 Because of this, I’ve converted the entire project into [Vue].
-It’s extendable and flexible in the ways that are most intuitive for perpetual development, which is exactly what I needed.
+It’s extendable and flexible in ways that are most intuitive for perpetual development, which is exactly what I needed.